top of page

 Adoption Requirements

 Adopters must meet these requirements before adopting a donkey or mule from Save Your Ass Long Ear Rescue.
-Please note that we do not adopt out our donkeys to be livestock guardians.

 161664569_2940172579604258_2931627272544094603_n.jpg

 2. Donkeys must have access to a sturdy, clean, fenced corral otherwise known as a dry lot.
-This enclosure is separate from the turn out and does not have grass, the ideal footing for a dry lot is stone dust or sand.
+This enclosure is separate from the turn out and does not have grass, the ideal footing for a dry lot is stone dust and/or sand.
 Donkeys should not be on unlimited pasture.

 4. Appropriate hay/straw storage and access to clean, unfrozen water.
 Adopter must be able to provide good quality stemmy, low protein and low sugar forage at least twice per day.
 Donkeys should get 1.5% of their body weight daily.
-Donkeys also need access to a white or Himalayan salt block, or loose salt, and a loose high quality mineral supplement to be fed twice daily.
+Donkeys also need access to a white or Himalayan salt block, or loose salt, and a loose high quality mineral supplement to be fed daily.

 5. You must be able to clean your donkeys stall/ dry lot area daily, no matter the weather.